John Milius: The Wind and the Lion

 Milius next wrote and directed the popular adventure film The Wind and the Lion (1975), which starred Sean Connery and Candice Bergen.
 He later said he felt this was his first "real" movie.

-He intended to follow this with Give Your Heart to the Hawks, a story about mountain man Jedediah Smith in the 1820s based a novel by Winfred Blevins "It's my interpretation of Jedediah Smith, which might not be exactly historical", said Milius.
+He intended to follow this with Give Your Heart to the Hawks, a story about mountain man Jedediah Smith in the 1820s based on the novel by Winfred Blevins "It's my interpretation of Jedediah Smith, which might not be exactly historical", said Milius.
 "It'll be about exploration, about the need to see what's over the next ridge and what that does, what price you pay, to find out.
 Like Dirty Harry, Smith is a classic lone man, with a searing loneliness about him.
 A leader of men is always alone."
 It was never made; neither was Man-Eaters of Kumoan (1976) based on book by Jim Corbett about a tiger hunter in India which Milius worked on.

+For several years, he developed with Stanley Kubrick an adaptation of Night Drop by S. L. A. Marshall.
+"We talked about it for years and years and worked on it for a long time, but we never did it."

-He did come close to making Extreme Prejudice, based on his script, in 1976.
+Milius did come close to making Extreme Prejudice, based on his script, in 1976.
 However he decided to make Big Wednesday instead; Extreme Prejudice would be made a decade later, much rewritten, and directed by Walter Hill.